Sequential Sweeps and High Dimensional Expansion: Introduction

 As already mentioned a significant amount of work has been done in investigating the mixing properties of the down-up walk $\Pgd$ from considerations of high-dimensional expansion.
 See for example, \cite{KaufmanM17, DinurK17, KaufmanO18, DiksteinDFH18, AlevL20} for works investigating local-spectral expansion (and variants) to get a bound on $\Gap(\Pgd)$.
 Most of the concrete applications of these results rely on the spectral independence framework of \cite{AnariLO20, FGYZ20, CGSV20} -- we refer to the excellent lecture notes \cite{StefankovicV23} and the references therein for more on this subject.
 Similarly, the works of \cite{CryanGM19, GuoM21, ChenLV20, AnariJKP22a, AnariJKP22} explore bounding $\EC(\Pgd)$ based on considerations of local entropy contraction.
 Our bound on $\EC(\Psq)$ is proven using similar ideas.
 There has also been some work in connecting these concepts to classical Markov Chain techniques such as path coupling \cite{Aldous83, BubleyD97}, see e.g.~\cite{Liu21,BlancaCPCPS22}.

 The random walks $G_{I, J}^{(\alpha)}$ that we have considered have also been studied in the works \cite{DiksteinD19, GurLL22}, with applications in hypercontractivity and agreement testing.
 They are a natural generalization of swap-walks which have been studied in \cite{AlevJT19, DiksteinD19}.
-Their study have found applications in approximation algorithms for constraint satisfaction problems \cite{AlevJT19}, coding theory \cite{AlevJQST19, JeronimoST21}, and hypercontractivity \cite{BafnaHKL22, BafnaHKL22a, GurLL22}.
+Their study have found applications in approximation algorithms for constraint satisfaction problems \cite{AlevJT19}, agreement testing \cite{DiksteinD19}, coding theory \cite{AlevJQST19, JeronimoST21}, and hypercontractivity \cite{BafnaHKL22, BafnaHKL22a, GurLL22}.

 Although the sequential sweep $\Psq$ is a very natural random sampling algorithm considerably less is known about it and the results apply only in restricted and specialized settings, e.g.~\cite{DiaconisR00, DyerGJ06, Hayes06, DyerGJ08}.
-These results show mixing by considering what is known as the Dobrushin matrix \cite{Dobrushin70}.
-In \cite{HeEtAl16, RobertsR15} the impact of the order of the order of the vertices for $\Psq$ was studied and shown that the mixing time of the walk crucially depends on the order of the vertices.
+These results show mixing by considering what is known as the Dobrushin matrix \cite{Dobrushin70} whose entries give pessimistic estimates on the worst case dependencies between the coordinates.
+In \cite{HeEtAl16, RobertsR15} the impact of the order of the vertices for $\Psq$ was studied and shown that the mixing time of the walk crucially depends on the order of the vertices.
 The relation between the relaxation time of $\Psq$ and $\Pgd$ (with a given order) was also subject of investigation in \cite{GuoKZ18}.
 We refer the readers to the papers mentioned here and the references therein for more on the topic of scan order and mixing time.